Mary Williams (activist): Adoption

-Activism
+Career

-Williams worked as a fund-raiser for the International Rescue Committee in their Atlanta office.
+Williams worked as a fundraiser for the International Rescue Committee in their Atlanta office.
 When she saw refugees coming in from Sudan, she developed a passion for working with them, eventually leaving her job with IRC in 2001 to work more closely with Sudanese refugees through her own organization.

-She founded the Lost Boys Foundation, a group that works with the Lost Boys of Sudan to help them after they have been displaced by Sudan's wars and turbulence.
+She founded the Lost Boys Foundation, a group that works with the Lost Boys of Sudan to help them after they have been displaced by the Second Sudanese Civil War.
 At her urging, writer Dave Eggers began talking to Valentino Achak Deng, a Sudanese refugee and member of the Lost Boys Foundation program, about Deng writing a memoir.
-The work eventually became What Is the What: The Autobiography of Valentino Achak Deng.
+The work eventually became What Is the What: The Autobiography of Valentino Achak Deng, which was published in 2006.
 Williams wrote her own book about the lost boys of Sudan, the children's book Brothers in Hope: The Story of the Lost Boys of Sudan.
 It was published by Lee & Low Books in 2005.